 I was fortunate to have Maharishi Mahesh Yogi for my first teacher.
 Maharishi was a meditation master par excellence.
 Pictured here is also his guru, Swami Bramananda Saraswati (on the left), a Shankaracharya of Jyotir Math.
 I have felt a profound relationship with him as well; he has invisibly guided me over the years, on the subtle.
 I studied with Maharishi from 1970 until the mid 1980s.
 During that time, I lived with him in Spain and Switzerland for several years, was trained to teach Transcendental Meditation, attended many advanced courses, and worked with him on his International Staff.
 A magical time in my life.

 Amma, Ammachi, or Mata Amritanandamayi is more than a teacher to me.
-She is an amazing example of divine love and enlightenment.
+She is an amazing example of divine love.
 I first met Amma in 1988.
 For a few years, when she came to Seattle on her world tours, she and her entourage stayed in my family’s home.
 In 1994, my family and I moved to her ashram in Kerala, India, where we lived through 1998.
-Amma well knew my love for meditation and for bringing meditation to others; during those 4 years, she blessed me with the role of ashram meditation teacher.
-How can I express my gratitude for that gift?
-Her abundant grace and guidance permeates my being.
-There is no limit to Amma or her love; she always resides in my heart.
+Amma well knew my love for meditation and for bringing meditation to others; during those 4 years, she generously assigned me the position of ashram meditation teacher.
+How can I express my gratitude for that gift, which every day allowed me to teach?
+Her grace and guidance permeates my being.
+She embodies the love we all are in essence and stands as a guiding example.
+She always resides in my heart.
 My adult daughters still live with her in India.

 Swami Dineshananda was a delightful soul and an inspiration to me.
-When Amma would go on world tours, I would go to Gangotri (the source of the Ganga) in the Himalayas to meditate in silence in a cave.
+While living in India (and many times since) I often went to Gangotri (the source of the Ganga) in the Himalayas to meditate in silence in a cave.
 Here, in 1996, I first met Dinesha.
 Thereafter, whenever I would go to the Himalayas, I spent time with him.
 Usually I was in silence, but his brief talks and powerful presence helped to guide and steady me in the midst of intensive solitary spiritual practice.
+See the story of my meeting with Dinesha in Whispers of the Himalaya.

 I met Bhim yogi in Gangotri as well in the 1990’s.
 He is a widely acknowledged expert in pranayama.
 We spent a good deal of time together and he generously shared some wonderful secrets of the spiritual science of pranayama.